 Sleep is vital for every person on the planet.

 Whilst some can go with less sleep than others, everyone still needs some sleep.
-More specifically, athletes will always tell you how important rest and recovery is for your body, which is where sleep comes in as well.
-In fact, numerous studies have shown that even a small amount of sleep deprivation can dramatically decrease athletic performance.
-The reasons for this are not entirely clear; however, research points to the role of glucose metabolism and cortisol (a stress hormone) production as a major factor.
+More specifically, athletes will always tell you how important rest and recovery are for your body, which is where sleep comes in as well.
+Numerous studies have shown that even a small amount of sleep deprivation can dramatically decrease athletic performance.
+The reasons for this are not entirely clear; however, research points to the role of glucose metabolism and cortisol (a stress hormone) production as major factors.